ComScore

 • Time Commitment: 40 minutes

-Pro tip: Be sure to really pat dry the cauliflower florets so the breading sticks better.
-And make a double batch of the crema—you’ll want to drizzle it on everything.
+Pro tip: Be sure to really pat dry the cauliflower florets so the breading sticks, both while it's cooked and after.
+And make a double batch of the crema—you’ll want to drizzle it on everything from steak to shredded pork.

 8. Pistachio-Crusted Pork Tenderloin with Apple and Escarole Salad